Nitir4/PID-on-LFR/README.md

 # PID-on-LFR
 This is something i worked on as a freshmen for my calculus final project.
-I made two controllers the first one is a simple bang bang controller using 4 IRs while the other one is a manually tuned PID controller.
+I made two controllers the first one is a simple bang bang controller using 3 IRs(D2,D4,D6) while the other one is a manually tuned PID controller.

 Hardware Used:-
   1) Arduino Uno